 The Opossum’s Fifth-Hand

 Opossums have a prehensile tail, which means it’s able to grasp, and it aids the animal in climbing and balance.
-They can hang by their tail to support their own weight, but only for a short period of time.
-Amazingly, opossums have been observed carrying leaves and other light things with their tails in order to move these to their dens, effectively using it as another appendage.
-The opossum also have impressive other appendages.
-The hind foot has opposable toes.
+They can hang by their tail to support their own weight, but only for a short time.
+Amazingly, opossums have been observed carrying leaves and other light things with their tails to move these items to their dens, effectively using it as another appendage.
+The opossum also has another impressive appendage.
+The hindfoot has opposable toes.
 Primates and opossums are the only mammals with this characteristic.

 The opossum is only limited in its range due to cold or lack of water and are very adaptable animals.
 Opossums are actually quite smart compared to other animals in their ability to find food and remember where it is.
 They can even remember a noxious taste a year after they first tasted it.
 Opossums are even better than cats and rats in solving a maze.

 While opossums are great bluffers, they’re even better at playing dead, or “playing possum,” as it is known.
 When an opossum is caught in a situation it can’t get out of, it goes into a highly specialized defense maneuver.
 The opossum will lie on its side with its mouth still open (to bare its many teeth and drool) and will secrete a foul-smelling odor.

 The opossum will stay in this position for only a few minutes or up to several hours.
 Moving or poking the animal will not arouse it.
 ECGs of an opossum’s brain reveal that brain activity is no different than when the opossum is awake.
 This behavior has been considered similar to fainting in humans.

 The opossum has the ability to neutralize almost any poison, even from animals that it has never come in contact with from other continents.
 Scientists have managed to discover what makes the opossum so resistant to the venom of snake bites or poison.